syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/GettingStarted.md

 ### Android

-The Android platform does not require any additional configuration to render the step progress bar.
+The Android platform does not require any additional configuration to render the StepProgressBar.

-## Initializing the step progress bar
+## Initializing the StepProgressBar

 Import the progress bar namespace as demonstrated in the following code sample in your respective page.